Behavioral Technology Labs

 The Behavioral Technology Research Labs are multi-use research spaces designed to support research into the application of information technology at the individual, group, and organizational levels in a wide variety of research domains, such as Accounting, Information Systems, Management, Marketing, and Operations.

-The Lab located in Hodge Hall has one central room (BU317C) and 8 small individual rooms.
-The central room provides 16 partitioned study carrels each with one networked computer.
-There is also a separate large discussion table and an experimenter computer station with video projection installed in BU317C.
-Individual rooms (319A-319H) are each equipped with a networked computer and enable group experiments to simulate a virtual team environment.
-Four rooms also provide professional quality video-conferencing equipment.
-One of these 8 rooms is large enough for a small group to use.
+The Lab located in Hodge Hall has one central room (HH317C) providing 16 partitioned study carrels each with one networked computer.
+There is also a separate large discussion table and an experimenter computer station with video projection.

 The lab located at 316 North Jordan in the International Business and Innovation building, referred to as "Jordan," has 3 rooms; one large main room (104) and two smaller rooms (102, 105).
 Jordan 104 has 16 partitioned study carrels each with one networked computer and one experimenter computer station.
 Jordan 102 has 4 partitioned study carrels, two of these have specialized equipment.
 Jordan 105 is a conference-style room for use by small groups.